taggei/papers/journal.md

 me and my friends

-introduction. this paper describes nothing useful.
+introduction. this paper describes nothing useful (B. and D. 2018).